 To travel after the 8th month (36 weeks) of pregnancy or within the first 7 days after giving birth.

 In the case of multiple pregnancy, the recommendation is to travel only until the 32nd week.

-Once you begin your 8th month of pregnancy (36 weeks), you must present a medical certificate that includes:
+After the 36 weeks, you must present a medical certificate that includes:

 · Authorization from your physician to travel by air that indicates the duration of the flight and the date until which you are authorized to travel.